elroistav/KosherFlix/wiki/Web_Application/Admin_Homepage/Admin_Homepage.md

 ### 4. **Whats's stopping me from just going straight to the admin page?**

 I'm glad you asked.
-When trying to navigate to /admin page without having the valid token
+When trying to navigate to /admin page without actually being an admin
 <br>
 ![Browser Url](./Screenshots/web_url.png)
 <br>